contentRevisionId, edit the LMX in Git, and send the update back with

 {contact.X} | Contact property | Campaign personalization | {contact.firstName} |

-- Inline content (headings, paragraphs, quotes, and list items)
+Variables are allowed in:- Inline content (headings, paragraphs, quotes, list items, and inline tags)

 - Button text